 - Protecting the environment and promoting local sustainability.

-The Fairtrade system provides a much-needed buffer for smallholder farmers, helping to address the big issue of hunger.
+The Fairtrade system provides a much-needed buffer for smallholder farmers, helping to address the big issue of hunger and unsustainable food systems.

 Fairtrade is a game changer for farmers who have been both poverty- and hunger-stricken for a long time.
 It curbs volatility, provides fair pay, protects farmers, and allows them to achieve food security throughout the year.
 This means that when you buy Fairtrade products, you are helping a farmer out there lead a better life and afford to eat.